-With the ring sling, I never have to worry about that discomfort, ever!
-It’s pretty relieving.
+With the Nalakai ring sling, I never have to worry about that discomfort, ever, thanks to its soft and comfortable design.

-When baby is positioned in the front carry hold, the fabric massages your baby’s belly, improving digestion, and helps prevent reflux & colic.
+When your baby is positioned in the front carry hold, the fabric massages your baby’s belly, improving digestion, and helping prevent reflux & colic.

 Extra fabric can be used in various ways (neck support for baby, nursing cover…)

-I mentioned earlier how the sling fabric can be wrapper over to double as a nursing cover.
+I mentioned earlier how the sling fabric can be wrapped over to double as a nursing cover.